 Adult Indian Star tortoise, Sri Lankan type, with starburst patterns.

 Juvenile Burmese Star with triangular markings and lines.

 Burmese Star tortoise with dark triangular spots on the plastron.

 Indian vs Sri Lankan Stars

 You can differentiate Indian and Sri Lankan Star tortoises only by background (lineage) and adult size (Sri Lankans tend to be larger).

 There is so much variation among Geochelone elegans shell patterns, sometimes even within the same clutch, that Indian and Sri Lankan Star tortoises cannot be reliably identified by looks only.
-"Thick yellow bands" (lines) on the shell are not a dependable indicator of a Sri Lankan Star.
+"Thick yellow bands" (lines) or widening lines on the shell are NOT a dependable indicator of a Sri Lankan Star.

-If you know the tortoise's parents, grandparents etc. came from Sri Lanka, or your tortoise is adult and it's large, it may be a Sri Lankan Star.
-Even then, you cannot be sure because Indian and Sri Lankan Stars have been mix bred in captivity.
+If you know the tortoise's parents, grandparents etc. came from Sri Lanka, or your tortoise is adult and it's large, it could be a Sri Lankan Star.
+Even then, you cannot be sure because Indian and Sri Lankan Stars have been mix bred with each other in captivity.
 Unfortunately.

-Most Geochelone elegans in the pet trade are mainland Indian Stars, not Sri Lankans.
+Most Indian Stars in the pet trade are mainland Stars, not Sri Lankans.